yroffin/wp-angular/README.md

 - post
 - page

-And render them in angularjs [angularjs](https://angularjs.org) way using partials html
+And render them in angularjs [angularjs](https://angularjs.org) way using partials html.

-# Local links oriented urls
+Specific menu item can also be used :
+- slide
+- youtube
+- facebook

+# Internal mecanism

-All items can be retrieve with local links using [$routeProvider](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) with this kind of url http://[baseurl]/#[route]
+All items can be retrieve with local links using angularjs [$routeProvider](https://docs.angularjs.org/api/ngRoute/provider/$routeProvider) with this kind of url http://[baseurl]/#[route]

     angular.module('wpApp',['ngMaterial', ...
     .config(['$routeProvider', '$locationProvider',